StenlyTU/LFCS-official/stuff/EssentialCommands.md

 * sed - Without `-i` the results of file alteration won't be permanent

-  * `sed 's/source/target/' file`

-    In any row of file, it will change first occurrence of source to target.
-Print all rows
+  * `sed 's/source/target/' file` - In any row of file, it will change first occurrence of source to target.
+Print all rows.

-  * `sed 's/source/target/g' file`

-    In any row of file, it will change all occurrences of source to target.
-Print all rows
+  * `sed 's/source/target/g' file`- In any row of file, it will change all occurrences of source to target.
+Print all rows.

-  * `sed 's/source/target/gI'`

-    In any row of file, it will change all occurrences of source to target.
+  * `sed 's/source/target/gI'` - In any row of file, it will change all occurrences of source to target.
 Ignore case = case insensitive.
-Print all rows
+Print all rows.

-  * `sed '10s/source/target/' file`

-    For row 10, it will change first occurrence of source to target.
-Print all rows
+  * `sed '10s/source/target/' file` - For row 10, it will change first occurrence of source to target.
+Print all rows.

-  * `sed -n 's/source/target/p'`

-    In any row of file, it will change first occurrence of source to target.
-Print only changed rows
+  * `sed -n 's/source/target/p'` - In any row of file, it will change first occurrence of source to target.
+Print only changed rows.

   * `sed -n '/source/p' file` - It will print only rows that contain source.
 It is equal to grep source file

   * `sed -n 2,4p file` - Show lines from 2 to 4.

-  * `sed '10s/source/target/' file` - For row 10, it will change first occurrence of source to target.
-Print all rows

-  * `sed -n 's/source/target/p'` - In any row of file, it will change first occurrence of source to target.
-Print only changed rows

-  * `sed '/source/d' file` - Delete rows with source
+  * `sed '/source/d' file` - Delete rows with source.

-  * `sed -n 12d file` - Delete row 12
+  * `sed -n 12d file` - Delete row 12.

-  * `sed '11inewline' file` - It will insert newline as line 11
+  * `sed '11inewline' file` - It will insert newline as line 11.

-  * `sed -i 's/source/target/g' file`

-    In any row of file, it will change all occurrences of source to target.
-Save result to file
+  * `sed -i 's/source/target/g' file` - In any row of file, it will change all occurrences of source to target.
+Save result to file.

-  * `sed -i.orign 's/source/target/g' file`

-    In any row of file, it will change all occurrences of source to target.
+  * `sed -i.orign 's/source/target/g' file` - In any row of file, it will change all occurrences of source to target.
 Save result to file but keep an copy of original file with name file.orign

 References: